 When I was in college, I barely ever checked my bank account.
 I knew that I didn’t have a lot of money, so the idea of facing my bank account terrified me.
 So, like any respectable adult (she says sarcastically), I’d hide from it.
 If I didn’t face my problem, it didn’t exist, right?
 Wrong!
 I ended up only digging myself in a deeper hole and made even more financial mistakes.

 It wasn’t until I took a serious interest in my finances that I was able to take the steps toward changing my finances.
-And that, my friend, is what you must do.
-Study your expenses.
-Where are you seeing patterns?
-Where are you overspending?
-Where can you make sacrifices so that you can reach your goals?
+Transformation requires acknowledgment.

 - Step-by-step Guide for writing a monthly budget